MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In Dynamics 365, merchandising is the strategic planning, management, and execution of various activities that are related to product offerings, pricing, promotions, and inventory management.
 The goal of merchandising in Dynamics 365 is to optimize the presentation and availability of products to drive sales, enhance the customer experience, and improve overall business performance.

+### Methods of payment

+The ways that vendors can receive payment for their goods or services.
+Some of the most common vendor payment methods include checks, Electronic Funds Transfers (EFT), wire transfers, credit card and more.

 ### Modes of manufacturing

 Dynamics 365 Supply Chain Management supports four high-level categories of production: discrete, process, lean, and project-based.